mdeicas/tb-gwas/README.md

 ## Data Used
 This study used samples of *Mycobacterium tuberculosis* obtained from ____ in
 ____.
 The raw data was processed to obtain mapped reads of SNPs and a phylogeny.
-All samples were tagged with discrete transmissibility values inferred from sizes of infection clusters.
+All samples were tagged with binary transmissibility values inferred from sizes of infection clusters.
 The following data files were used:
 - pyseer: Moldova_SNPs_QC.vcf, Moldova_1834_SNPs.tree, allclusterPheno_0.0005
 - dbgwas: allclusterRankedPheno_0.0005.txt, individual (directory of fasta files for each sequence), Moldova_1834_SNPs.tree